 Full-time AmeriCorps and AmeriCorps VISTA Staff Members

-Leah Cohen, Casandra Metayer, Adams Sibley, Daniel Sigmas, Letia Taylor, and Keith Tofte: AmeriCorps*VISTA Fellows
+Leah Cohen, Casandra Metayer, Adams Sibley, Letia Taylor, and Keith Tofte: AmeriCorps*VISTA Fellows

-Casandra and Daniel are serving as AmeriCorps*VISTA Fellows as Cities of Service Coordinators, in which they work on volunteer and community development along with local policy in the Trenton area.
-Casandra will be working on the Trenton Mentoring Coalition Initiative and Daniel will be working on environmental and beautification efforts in the Trenton-are.
-Both members will work closely with the Trenton Prevention Policy Board.
-Casandra and Daniel will also assist sponsoring organizations and AmeriCorps*VISTAs in achieving their project objectives by coordinating and increasing the impact of VISTAs efforts to address the needs of low-income communities.
+Casandra is serving as an AmeriCorps*VISTA Fellow as Cities of Service Coordinator.
+She works with the Trenton Mentoring Coalition Initiative and with the Trenton Prevention Policy Board.
+Casandra will also assist in sponsoring organizations and AmeriCorps*VISTAs in achieving their project objectives by coordinating and increasing the impact of VISTAs efforts to address the needs of low-income communities.
 For more information on this program, please click here.